jahirsaiyed/metaapi-java-sdk/readme.md

 RPC API let you query the trading terminal state.
 You should use RPC API if you develop trading monitoring apps like myfxbook or other simple trading apps.

-You should create your account with automatic synchronization mode if all you need is RPC API.

 ### Query account information, positions, orders and history via RPC API
 ```java